Rules, Procedures and Forms

 An Unofficial team can win a debate based on the debaters’ scores but it will receive a 2 for the win or a 1 for a loss.

-• The adjudicator is responsible for handing the results sheet to the Committee Desk at the conclusion of the evening.
+• The adjudicator is responsible for handing the results sheet to the Information Desk at the conclusion of the evening.

 • Teams will be ranked first according to win/loss points, then by aggregate team scores.